mvonwyl/epita/NLP/catch-up/01/README.md

 ## Introduction

-In this small project, you will code a sentiment classifier using the naive Bayes methods seen in class, and compare it with the FastText library.
-There will be a few theoritical questions to answer as well.
+In this small project, you will code a sentiment classifier using the naive Bayes methods seen in class and compare it with the FastText library.
+There are a few theoritical questions to answer as well.

+**Please, read the full assignment before starting.**

 For coding standards, please respect the following guidelines
 * Use [docstring](https://www.programiz.com/python-programming/docstrings) format to describe your functions and their arguments.